library-data-platform/ldp/ADMIN_GUIDE.md

 ##### Contents
 1\.
 System requirements
 2\.
 Installing the software
 3\.
-Configuring the LDP database
+Preparing the LDP database
 4\.
 Configuring the LDP software
 5\.
 Loading data into the database
 6\.
 Running the LDP in production